MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/b2b-sync.md

 If you are using other management systems to deploy policies to your users' Windows PCs, use the equivalent of the following command to prevent B2B Sync: reg add "HKLM\SOFTWARE\Policies\Microsoft\OneDrive" /v BlockExternalSync /t REG_DWORD /d 1

-On a Mac with the Apple Store version of OneDrive, do the equivalent of the following command to prevent B2B Sync: defaults write com.microsoft.OneDrive-mac BlockExternalSync -bool YES
+On a Mac with the Apple Store version of OneDrive, use the equivalent of the following command to prevent B2B Sync: defaults write com.microsoft.OneDrive-mac BlockExternalSync -bool YES

 On a Mac with the Standalone version of OneDrive, do the equivalent of the following command to prevent B2B Sync: